lmcai/HGTScanner/README.md

 # HGTScanner

-HGTScanner is a python package to identify the genomic location and phylogenetic history of horizontal gene transfers in bacteria-like organellar genomes
+**What is HGTScanner**: HGTScanner is a python package to identify the genomic location and evolutionary history of horizontal gene transfers in bacteria-like organellar genomes

+**License**: MIT License

+**Citation**: